Is Your Routine Empowering You?

 How do you know when it’s time to change your routine?
 Here are some signs:

-2. You often feel uninspired, like you’re in a rut
+2. You often feel uninspired, like you’re in a rut.

-4. You feel a lack of satisfaction / fulfillment with yourself/life
+4. You feel a lack of satisfaction/fulfillment with yourself/life.

-6. Your daily activities are more of a chore/obligation than an inspiration
+6. Your daily activities are more of a chore/obligation than an inspiration.

 It’s like trying to drive a car with no wheels.
 No matter how much fuel you have in the tank, the car can’t move without fixing in the proper tires first.
-Your routine represent the tires that will bring you from vision to reality.
+Your routine represents the tires that will bring you from vision to reality.

 Fact #2: Powerful Routines Help You Progress in Your Goals Just By Sticking To Them